In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 Depending on your budget, time, work material, shape, and size of the product, you can choose from several types of CNC machines to make almost anything you want.

-CNC Machines can be broadly classified based on their underlying technology and their functions as CNC Mills, CNC Routers, CNC Plasma Cutting Machines, CNC Lathes, CNC Laser Cutters, CNC Water-jet Cutters, CNC Electrical Discharge Machines (EDM), and CNC grinders.
+There are eight types of CNC machines: CNC Mills, CNC Routers, CNC Plasma Cutting Machines, CNC Lathes, CNC Laser Cutters, CNC Water-jet Cutters, CNC Electrical Discharge Machines (EDM), and CNC grinders.

 |Types of CNC Machines|